 Architects trained in Europe and the United States returned home with ideas that resonated with a country positioning itself between the Mediterranean and the wider Middle East.
 Out of this context emerged a distinct architectural vocabulary: one that absorbed the principles of modernism without replicating them, filtering them instead through Beirut's climate, topography, and social rhythms.

 Lebanese modernism stood apart for its warmth and adaptability.
 Architects experimented freely, but always with an eye to lived experience.
-Deep balconies, perforated façades, brise-soleils, and concrete screens were not stylistic flourishes—they were pragmatic responses to sun, humidity, and sea light.
+Deep balconies, perforated façades, brise-soleils, and concrete screens were pragmatic responses to sun, humidity, and sea light.

 The civil war interrupted this momentum and left many buildings damaged or abandoned.
 Post-war reconstruction was uneven, and a number of modernist landmarks were demolished or altered beyond recognition.
-Yet the surviving structures remain essential to understanding Beirut—not only as architectural objects but as witnesses to a particular moment in the city's identity.
+Yet the surviving structures remain essential to understanding Beirut, not only as architectural objects but as witnesses to a formative period in the city's architectural and social identity.
 Their forms speak to experimentation and openness, while their current fragility reflects the pressures of speculative development and the absence of strong preservation frameworks.

-Initiatives like this, alongside efforts from other local preservation advocates, are crucial in keeping the memory of Lebanese modernism alive, ensuring that it continues to inspire both professionals and the broader public.
-The following list offers a snapshot of that legacy, highlighting a selection of structures that have shaped—and continue to shape—the city's architectural story.
+Initiatives like these, alongside efforts from other local preservation advocates, are crucial in keeping the memory of Lebanese modernism alive, ensuring that it continues to inspire both professionals and the broader public.
+The following list offers a snapshot of that legacy, highlighting a selection of structures that have shaped, and continue to shape, the city's architectural story.

 Often called simply The Egg, this unfinished cinema dome is among Beirut's most iconic modernist relics.
 Designed in 1965 by Joseph Philippe Karam as part of the ambitious "Beirut City Center" project, it was intended to be the region's first large‑scale leisure complex, combining cinema, shopping and towers.